pcyberict/gistplug/replit.md

 # System Architecture

 ## Frontend Architecture
 The application uses server-side templating with PHP includes and Bootstrap 5 for responsive design.
+Template structure follows a consistent header/footer include pattern with proper variable passing.
 It implements a dual-theme system (light/dark mode) with CSS custom properties for consistent styling across all pages.
 The interface includes:

-- Public stream viewing pages with embedded video players
+- Public stream viewing pages with embedded video players (YouTube/Facebook)
 - Admin dashboard with stream management capabilities
 - User authentication forms with modern glass-morphism design
-- Real-time chat interface with profanity filtering
+- Real-time chat interface with profanity filtering and rate limiting
 - Responsive navigation with sticky header
+- Category-based stream filtering and pagination
+- AJAX-powered "Load More" functionality for streams

 ## Backend Architecture
 Built with PHP and a modular structure separating concerns: